abebe9849/LiverNploid/README.md

 # LiverNploid
 [[paper]()]

-Official implementation of the paper "Selective identification of polyploid hepatocellular carcinomas with poor prognosis by artificial intelligence-based pathological image recognition
+Official implementation of the paper "Selective identification of polyploid hepatocellular carcinomas with poor prognosis by artificial intelligence-based pathological image recognition".
- ".

 ######## be going to attach figure 1 here after it is adopted.